hemantksingh/messup-learn/Distributed Systems/Synchronous Messaging.md

 SOAP is a network protocol which is routed over HTTP but ignores the existing well understood HTTP specification (HTTP verbs and the error codes are ignored).
 Moreover there are inconsistencies in different implementations of SOAP by different vendors therefore it still suffered from some degree of **platform coupling**.

-#### Thrift
+### Thrift

 * [Thrift](https://thrift.apache.org/) originally developed by Facebook to expedite development of efficient and scalable backend services is based on their scalable cross-language services [paper](https://thrift.apache.org/static/files/thrift-20070401.pdf)
 * Thrift allows developers to define datatypes and service interfaces in a single language-neutral file and generate all the necessary code to build RPC clients and servers.

-#### gRPC
+### gRPC

 * Modern, high-performance, lightweight RPC framework.
 It diverges from typical REST conventions as it uses static paths during call dispatch for performance reasons.
 Parsing call parameters from paths, query parameters and payload body adds latency and complexity.
-* Contract-first API development, using [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) - a stricter type system than Xml or Json by default, allowing for language agnostic implementations
+* Contract-first API development, using [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) by default - a stricter type system than Xml or Json, allowing for language agnostic implementations.
 * Tooling available for many languages to generate strongly-typed servers and clients.
-* Supports client, server, and bi-directional streaming calls.
+* Supports client, server bi-directional streaming calls.
 Largely follows HTTP semantics over HTTP/2 but explicitly allows for full-duplex streaming.
 * Reduced network usage with Protobuf binary serialization.

-One limitation with gRPC is not every platform can use it.
+A limitation with gRPC is that not every platform can use it.
 Browsers don't fully support HTTP/2, making REST and JSON the primary way to get data into browser apps.
 Even with the benefits that gRPC brings, REST and JSON have an important place in modern apps.

 gRPC comes with an overhead as [compared to Thrift](https://groups.google.com/forum/#!msg/grpc-io/JeGybvbz8nc/wpqQdAfuBwAJ) since it uses HTTP2 at the transport layer which is a multiplexing wire protocol, but provides a variety of benefits like metadata exchange - allowing non-business data such as authentication tokens, standardized status codes for error handling, to be handled separately from actual business data.